How do I join?

 Once you’ve met with us and are interested in learning more and moving forward, your household can become Associate Members (AMs).
 Associate membership is all about finding out how our community works and if it’s a match for your lifestyle.
-It’s also where you become a part of our community-building team: you’ll learn hands-on how our how our meetings work, how we make decisions, and how we move our project ahead as Cohousing Lite.
+It’s also where you become a part of our community-building team: you’ll learn hands-on how our how our meetings work, how we make decisions, and how we move our project ahead.
 Cohousing is a fantastic way to live, and we want everyone who joins us to have a clear understanding of the commitment it takes to build a community (time, effort, mutual respect and cooperation, and… eating together a lot!).

 As an Associate Member, you are expected to participate regularly in meetings to see how we make decisions by consensus and reach agreements, but you cannot block decisions from going forward.
 Your household can become AMs for up to three months.
 Associate Member dues are $200 (non-refundable) for the three month period and cover expenses like coffee, room rentals and supplies.

 If you’re ready to join, first read the Associate Membership Process overview and see the checklist of items to send on the last page.
 Fill out the forms and emailed them back to us as a Word document or PDF.